JamesDiDonato/CarND-Advanced-Lane-Finding/Report.md

 #### 1. Briefly discuss any problems / issues you faced in your implementation of this project.
 Where will your pipeline likely fail?
 What could you do to make it more robust?

 I would like to highlight the importance of using previous frame results when processing consecutive frames in the video.
-Because the lane line positions hardly change from frame to frame, I was able to smooth out the lane lines between frames.
-I accomplished by developing a Tracker class to store values computed for previous images.
+Because the lane line positions hardly change from frame to frame, I was able to smooth out the lane lines between frames very effectively.
+I accomplished this by developing a Tracker class to store values computed for previous images.
 The Tracker class was used in the following ways:

 Identifying the starting lane line position:
 * The starting point of the left / right lane lines hardly changes between video frames.
 The starting positions are stored in the Tracker variable LastLeftLaneStart and LastRightLaneStart to mark the x coordinates of the beggining of the lane lines for the previous frame.
 If the calculated starting positions are too far away from the previous frame, then they are dis-regarded and the old positions are used.
 Lines 54- 61 in FitLaneLine(...):